araichev/bicyclator/README.rst

 Bicycle Calculator
 *******************
-A Python 3.4 program to calculate various bicycle stats.
+A Python 3.4 program for calculating various bicycle-related quantities, such as gain ratio, trail, and spoke length.

 Notes
 -----